 Don’t worry – we have you covered.
 Let’s go over some of the best processes to start to document so you can start building your SOP database.

 Not sure what an SOP is?
 We have a post that fully explains what they are and how they can help you systemize business here: WHAT IS AN SOP?

 SOP Example #1 – How to create a Customer Folder

 You most likely have some way to track who your current clients are and the deliverables they need.
 If you don’t, create that first!
-Then come back – this will make much more sense if you at least have a current way of tracking current clients and their deliverables, promise!
+Then come back – this will Use our Make affiliate link! much more sense if you at least have a current way of tracking current clients and their deliverables, promise!

 To create this first SOP example, simply find some way to document -we suggest writing them down or typing them out – the steps you follow when immediately after a client says, “Yes!
 Let’s work together!”

 - Creating a list in Use our ClickUp affiliate link!

 … whatever it is, put it on the list!

 This will keep your process streamlined so you don’t end up with notes and tasks all over the place.

 This SOP example is focused on your first impression with the client.
 Having this process documented, streamlined, and easily replicated is a sure-fire way to make sure that the initial interaction t is top-notch and you’re not letting anything fall through the cracks.